 \ It is not unusual for patients to undergo significant emotional "ups and downs" after any type of surgery.
-Factors such as underlying stress, medications, and/or psychological tendencies can result in patients experiencing a "postoperative depression" that generally resolves after a few weeks.
-Having a partner, family member, or friend who is supportive can help with this process.
-Understanding the stages of emotional "ups and downs" can help patients stay calm and recover from this emotional process faster:
+Factors such as underlying stress, medications, and/or psychological tendencies can result in

 Phase 1: Being Out of It: Swelling and discomfort is most severe over the first few days after surgery.
 Pain medications also can make you disoriented and emotional.